East Cornwall · PL15 · Cornwall Council East

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Launceston, that work is shaped by the place itself — Launceston is the ancient capital of Cornwall, just over the Tamar from Devon, with the Norman castle, walled medieval core and a substantial Conservation Area covering the historic streets, with a building stock that leans toward medieval and Georgian townhouses and Victorian terraces.
+The way we approach extension in Launceston starts with a measured walk-round — Launceston is the ancient capital of Cornwall, just over the Tamar from Devon, with the Norman castle, walled medieval core and a substantial Conservation Area covering the historic streets, with a building stock that leans toward Edwardian villas and modern Bovis and Persimmon estates.

 • Conservation Area